Noob-Coder-Alan/Reaction-Time-Game/README.md

 # Reaction-Time-Game

-Just a very simple game that measures how fast you react.
+Just a very simple game that tells you how fast you react